-Shweisky has been named EIVA Bob Sweeney Head Coach of the Year as well as coached 13 All-EIVA players and 2 EIVA newcomers of the year.
-Shweisky has led the Tigers to the EIVA semifinals, four of his five seasons and taken them to the EIVA Finals twice including last year's semifinal win over Ivy rival Harvard.
+Shweisky has been named EIVA Bob Sweeney Head Coach of the Year as well as coached 18 All-EIVA players and 2 EIVA Newcomers of the Year.
+Shweisky has led the Tigers to the EIVA semifinals five of his seven seasons and taken them to both the 2010 and 2014 EIVA Finals.

-Shweisky spent the summer serving as an assistant coach for the U.S. Men’s Junior National Team, which won bronze at the NORCECA U-21 Men’s Continental Championships in San Salvador, El Salvador.
+Shweisky has also played a big role with the US National program.
+In 2016, Shweisky was named head coach of the Boys’ Youth National Training Team.
+Previously, he spent the 2014 and 2015 summers serving as an assistant coach for the U.S. Men’s Junior National Team, which won silver at the 2015 Junior Pan-Am Championships, as well as a bronze at the 2014 NORCECA U-21 Men’s Continental Championships in San Salvador, El Salvador.

 "Being a part of USA volleyball has been an amazing privilege I have enjoyed at the youth and development level over the past 10 years,” Shweisky said.
 “To be asked to assist with the Men's Junior National Team is such an honor it is difficult to put into words.

 Shweisky came to Princeton from the University of Central Florida, where he spent one season as the women’s volleyball assistant.
 That Knight squad won 15 games and had its best season since 2003.